-Figure 1: Top view of the stimulus scene in one of the test trials.
+Figure 1: A. Top view of the stimulus scene in one of the test trials.
 The red circle represents the target, which moves laterally at 6.6 or 8 m/s for 0.5 s, that is, 3.3 or 4 m.
 The stylized eye indicates the position of the observer, who can be static or move to the left or to the right for 0.5 s with a Gaussian motion profile and a mean velocity of 1 m/s.
 The target is 8 m away from the observer, while the target is 2 m in front of the background wall.
+B. Screenshot from the program during presentation of the dot cloud.

 Before starting the actual data collection, participants perform a training session with one PEST where the big target moves at 4 m/s.
 Subjects are asked to repeat the training if the step size in any of the last five trials is above 0.3 m/s.
 If they still fail to meet the criterion after a second repetition they are excluded from the experiment.

 Analysis